On Typesetting Engines: A Programmer's Perspective

 The Accessment Criteria

 Each typesetting engine has its strengths and weaknesses, catering to different needs and preferences.
-Web-based typesetting with HTML/CSS is extremely flexible and responsive (opens in a new tab), ideal for interactive and SEO-optimized content.
+Web based typesetting with HTML/CSS is extremely flexible and responsive, ideal for SEO and interactive content.
 LaTeX.js provides a bridge between the web and LaTeX, while LaTeX itself is the gold standard for academic and high-precision typesetting.
 Typst is considered as a modern, improved LaTeX alternative.
-React-pdf allows dynamic PDF generation with react (opens in a new tab).
+React-pdf allows dynamic PDF generation with react.
 The choice of typesetting engine depends very much on the specific requirements of the project.

 I am not a designer so I cannot talk too much about typesetting from the perspective of art.
 Instead, I want to discuss some technical things about typesetting engines from a programmer’s perspective.
 Meanwhile, this post is not an academic benchmarking report, so I won’t evaluate every aspect of typesetting engines.
 Instead, I will give some assessment criteria based on PPResume’s requirements.